 - Provide a quiet place, such as a carrier or crate, which may give your pet a sense of security and comfort.

 - Use a leash or carrier if you must go outside with your pet to keep them from running off which is a common response to stress and fear.

 - Practice fire safety!
 Keep pets away from matches, open fires, and fireworks.
 Pets may try to sniff (or eat) fireworks and pet hair can easily catch fire if they get too close.

 - Take pets for a walk before the fireworks begin.
 Some pets are too frightened to go out once the fireworks are popping, and this may lead to an “accident” later on.

 Some dogs don’t seem to notice the fireworks.
-But some pets cannot be calmed by petting or talking to them – they are simply too upset by the noise.
+But some pets cannot be calmed by petting or talking to them; they are simply too upset by the noise.
 Animals who are frightened/stressed can hurt themselves and possibly escape if left alone, and the results can be fatal.
 Frightened animals running loose are in great danger of being lost or, worse yet, hit by a car.
-For this reason, please be prepared to be there for your pet during Fourth of July and News Year’s Day.
+For this reason, please be prepared to be there for your pet during the Fourth of July and News Year’s Day.